ipfs/kubo/docs/config.md

 #### `Internal.Bitswap.MaxOutstandingBytesPerPeer`

 Maximum number of bytes (across all tasks) pending to be processed and sent to any individual peer.
-This number controls fairness and can very from 250Kb (very fair) to 10Mb (less fair, with more work dedicated to peers who ask for more).
+This number controls fairness and can vary from 250Kb (very fair) to 10Mb (less fair, with more work dedicated to peers who ask for more).
 Values below 250Kb could cause thrashing.
 Values above 10Mb open the potential for aggressively-wanting peers to consume all resources and deteriorate the quality provided to less aggressively-wanting peers.